BharathBrahma/LP/ArchitectPts.md

 2. Access controls
 3. Performance monitoring
 4. Error Repository Application
+   - A PCF application
+   - Uses S3 for storing and retrieving JSON data
-5. Compare tool development and enhancements
+6. Compare tool development and enhancements
+    - Write about cassandra DB
-6. Behavior-driven development emphasis
+8. Behavior-driven development emphasis
-7. Password Cipher jar creation
+9. Password Cipher jar creation

+### PCF Handbook
+- Services creation for Database
+- Binding a service with an app
+- Configuring routes for Gateway application
+- Creating CUPS (user-provided-services) for routes
+- Binding routes to the applications